dzhdmitry/backbone-viewport/README.md

 When Router is initialized, or when URI is changed, Router begin to look for matching routes through `routes` property and if found, runs route's action.
 In an action, you can analyze route params, and maybe load some data from server to get some data required by page.
-`this` in actions points to current router, so `this.go()` can be called to open a page with page attributes and data.
+`this` in actions points to current router, so `this.go()` can be called to open a page with its attributes and data.

 ## Handling hyperlinks